Spectory/sql_dev/README.md

     Student Load (0.5ms)  SELECT "students".* FROM "students" WHERE (first_name LIKE ('%H%')) House Load (0.2ms)  SELECT "houses".* FROM "houses" WHERE "houses"."id" IN (1, 3, 4, 2)
 ```
 This code will send only 2 queries to the db.
-AR loaded the needed Houses to memory too. running the `students.each` loop will not access the db.
+AR loaded the needed Houses to memory too.
+Running the `students.each` loop will not access the db.

 You can also reduce time complexity by covering pure ruby logic down to db queries.
 For example say we want to get tuples of {student_first_name, student_last_name, course_name} for each student & his courses.